Intermittent Fasting is a big topic in the fitness industry. Rightly so, as it's such…

 It depends on you, your preferences, and your sleep/stress.

-Now, if you’re looking for the ideal training program to pair with this Intermittent Fasting ‘Magic Seven’ system, then check out the programs here.
+Now, if you’re looking for the ideal training program to pair with your fasting diet, and ‘Magic Seven’ system, then check out the programs here.

 Finally, if you’re ready to completely transform your health, undo your Dad Bod, and look better than 95%+ of men in your age group, then check out my coaching options.